logichen/UCI-CIFAR-100/README.md

 1. "model_state_b3.pytar" is the best model for step 1.
 You can use it as the label-refinery model to train efficientnet_B3 in step 2.
 2. "model_state_b3_rfn.pytar" is the best model for step 2.
 You can use it as the label-refinery model to train efficientnet_B0 in step 3.
 3. "model_state_b0.pytar" is the best model for step 3.
 You can use it as the label-refinery model to train efficientnet_ex in step 4.
-4. a). "model_state_ex.pytar" is the best model for the step 4.a, which achieves a test accuracy of 80.12%.
+4. "model_state_ex.pytar" is the best model for the step 4.a), which achieves a test accuracy of 80.12%.
-4. b). "model_state_exx.pytar" is the best model for the step 4.b, which achieves a test accuracy of 80.14%.
+4. "model_state_exx.pytar" is the best model for the step 4.b), which achieves a test accuracy of 80.14%.

 #### Test models